 We are passionate about any movie about drums and drumming.
 After watching all the great movies listed below, we worked out the best possible list of different drum movie sets we believe have ever been created in human history.

 All in all, these fantastic drumming movies are sure to entertain and inspire any budding musician!

 1. Whiplash, the Best Movie About a Jazz Drummer, JK Simmons Movie (2014)

 Whiplash film shares a lot of similarities with other movies that have been made about drummers.
-What makes it stand out from the rest is it has an actual drummer in it.
+What makes it stand out from the rest is that it has an actual drummer.
 He’s not just some guy who plays the drums on screen.
 He does his stunts!
 This makes for a much more realistic portrayal of what goes into being a professional drummer than most films can offer.
 It also gives us a chance to see how hard these guys work at their craft.

 Is Whiplash the Best Movie About Drumming?